Ranger (Dungeons & Dragons): Advanced Dungeons & Dragons 2nd Edition

 Rangers went through several changes in the 2nd edition.
 Their hit dice were changed to match fighters and paladins.
 Rangers could still wear any armor, but several of their new abilities required the use of light armor, including the skill to use two weapons without penalty and the thief-like abilities of move-silently and hide-in-shadows.
 The class retained its tracking abilities but the ability was based on a skill check instead of a percentage roll.
 Rangers also gained an animal empathy ability which allowed them to calm frightened or hostile animals.
 Instead of gaining a damage bonus against all giant and humanoid monsters, the ranger focused on a specific creature, which did not have to be of giant or humanoid stock.
 The class's spell abilities were also limited to 1st–3rd level priest spells from the plant and animal spheres.
 Higher level rangers could recruit various woodland animals, mythical creatures (such as the treant, pegasus, and pixie), and classed characters including druids, clerics, or other rangers as followers.

 Although Rangers were generally Good-aligned, an evil version was featured with the Paka, a race of shape-shifting feline humanoids native to Ravenloft who are hostile to mankind.

+Like other classes in AD&D 2nd Ed, the Ranger received its own expansion handbook, The Complete Ranger's Handbook, published in 1993.
+The handbook provides many new kits, equipment, and options for ranger characters.